What happened to Twitter? We can't look away...

 If you're "verified" on Twitter, you probably miss these, so I'll just use my Fair Use rights to share that one with you.

 Twitter is a uniquely influential medium, one that shows up on the TV news every night and on news sites all day.
-But somehow, the plan to make money from Twitter is to run the same kind of targeted ads that anyone with a WordPress site can.
+But somehow, the plan to make money from Twitter is to run the same kind of targeted ads that anyone can.
 And the latest Twitter news is a privacy update that includes, among other things, more tracking of users from one site to another.
 Yes, the same kind of thing that Facebook already does, and better, with more users.
 And the same kind of thing that any web site can already get from an entire Lumascape of companies.
 Boring.

 If you want to stick this kind of ad on your WordPress site, you just have to cut and paste some ad network HTML—not build out a deluxe office space on Market Street in San Francisco the way Twitter has.
 But the result is about the same.